-The Title IX Coordinator and/or Title IX Deputy Coordinators is/are authorized to receive informal and formal complaints regarding sex-based harassment or sexual misconduct.
+Any issue concerning student conduct will be resolved by utilizing the office of the Title IX Coordinator (Dean of Students).
+The Title IX Coordinator and/or Title IX Deputy Coordinators is/are authorized to receive informal and formal complaints regarding sexual misconduct.
 The Title IX Coordinator oversees investigations with Title IX Deputies.
-Following the investigation of a formal complaint (see below), the Title IX Coordinator will arrange for a live hearing that is conducted by the University dedicated decision maker which, for students, is the appropriate Academic Dean.
-At the completion of a live hearing, the decision maker will determine the validity of the charges and decide on appropriate disciplinary actions in accordance with Appendix One, Section Five of the Student Handbook.

-In sexual misconduct cases involving a student(s) and an employee(s) of the University, the decision maker will be the Vice President for Human Resources.
-Complaints against vendors will be conducted in the same manner as described for employees above.
+Following the investigation of a formal complaint (see below), the Title IX Coordinator will arrange for a live hearing that is conducted by the University designated Decision Maker, which for students, is the appropriate Academic Dean.
+At the completion of a live hearing the Decision Maker will determine the validity of the charges and decide on appropriate disciplinary actions in accordance with Appendix One, Section Five of the Student Handbook.
+In sexual misconduct cases involving a student(s) and an employee(s) of the University, the Decision Maker will be the Vice President for Human Resources.
+Complaints against vendors will be conducted by the same manner as described for employees above.